 If you are looking to refinance your mortgage in Kansas or Missouri, then you have found the right mortgage lender!
 Getting a new mortgage to replace the original is called refinancing.
-There are a couple options to consider when refinancing.
+There are a couple of options to consider when refinancing.
 A “rate and term” refinance which is to refinance and improve the terms and pay-off the present loan amount.
-Second, many people refinance and take “cash-out refinance” in order to obtain money for large purchases such as cars or to reduce credit card debt.
-The way they do this is by refinancing for the purpose of taking equity out of your Kansas City home.
+Second, many people refinance and take “cash-out refinance” to obtain money for large purchases such as cars or to reduce credit card debt.
+The way they do this is by refinancing to take equity out of your Kansas City home.

 What Are The Advantages Of Refinancing?

 Some of the main advantages to refinancing is to obtain a better interest rate, loan type, reduce or remove Private Mortgage Insurance (PMI), change in term, remove a borrower from the loan and change mortgage loan companies.

 Often, as people work through their careers and continue to make more money they are able to pay all their bills on time and thus improve their credit history and credit scores.
 With this increase in credit comes the ability to procure loans at lower rates, and therefore many people refinance with their mortgage companies for this reason.
 A lower interest rate can have a profound effect on monthly payments, potentially saving you hundreds of dollars a year.

 Our mortgage refinance calculator shows how much you can save locking in low rates.

 What Do I Do To Refinance?